What is auditing a course?

 I know that I want to come to college, but I am not sure what to major in.
 Who can help me?

 There are also many resources available with career path information that you can use to make that decision.
-You can use The Occupational Information Network (O*NET) as a tool for career exploration and job analysis
+You can use The Occupational Outlook Handbook as a tool for career exploration and job analysis.

 How do I plan my class schedule?